 Can You Build an App Without AI?

-Yes, you can build an app without AI.
-Popular platforms to do this on include Microsoft Power Apps and Adalo, neither of which require any level of coding experience.
-That being said, if you are building a particularly complex app, you may need to go beyond and approach a developer to do this for you.
+You can build an app without AI using platforms like Microsoft Power Apps and Adalo.
+If you are building a particularly complex app, you may need to approach a developer to handle it.

 Those with coding experience can build an app without AI from scratch, but it will ultimately be a lot more time consuming.
 In fact, many experienced developers today are using both AI and their own coding knowledge in order to develop projects.

-All in all, whether you need AI specifically depends on your skill level and timeframe.
+Your need for AI depends on your skill level and timeframe.
 If you need an app running as soon as possible, and don’t have the coding knowledge to start from scratch, AI is a great way to get started.

 At Tech.co, research is an integral part of the reviewing and ranking process for business software.
 After all, how you can trust our judgement when it comes to platform recommendations if we aren't making a comprehensive effort to evaluate them in a real way?